kyma-project/examples/prometheus/README.md

 As an alternative, you can install the upstream chart with all customization options parallel.
 This tutorial outlines how to set up such installation in co-existence to the Kyma monitoring stack.

-Be aware of that this tutorial describes a basic setup which is not to be used in production.
-Further configuration is usually required like optimizations in regards to the amount of data to scrape and the required resource footprint of the installation.
-Even a different setup might be required to achieve qualities like high availability, scalability or durable long-term storage.
+> **CAUTION:** This tutorial describes a basic setup that you should not use in production.
+Typically, a production setup needs further configuration, like optimizing the amount of data to scrape and the required resource footprint of the installation.
+To achieve qualities like high availability, scalability, or durable long-term storage, you might need an even more advanced setup.

 ## Prerequisites